hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 ok so no can't look at ui after-the-fact, have to pre-build it, correct?

 [12:24:51](#16122686916019wdSEl:gitter.im) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 Sorry..
-I don't understand what you are asking for í ½í¸•
+I don't understand what you are asking for ğŸ˜•

 [12:41:03](#16122696636070jthQc:gitter.im) <snotbubble (Craig Brown)>: something like this, where everything in view is prefab (win)